All Episodes

 My goodness.

-He was booked for possessing a loaded firearm in High Capacity Magazine and was released after posting a $5,000 bail.
+He booked for possessing a loaded firearm and high-capacity magazine and was released after posting a $5,000 bail, police records show.

-The incident did not impact the safety of Foreign President Trump or the attendees of the event, the Riverside County Sheriff's Office said in a police report.
+The incident did not impact the safety of former President Trump or the attendees of the event.

 The Secret Service extends its gratitude to the deputies and local partners who assisted safeguarding last night's events.